hantsy/spring7-sandbox/docs/rabbitmq-client.md

 }
 ```

-In the above configuration class, we create the enssential beans, eg. `AmqpConnectionFactory`, `RabbitAmqpAdmin`, `RabbitAmqpTemplate`, and `RabbitAmqpListenerContainerFactory` for Spring RabbitMQ client.
-Make sure the `Environment` and `AmqpEnvironmentBuilder` is from package `com.rabbitmq.client.amqp`.
+In the above configuration class, we create the essential beans, eg, `AmqpConnectionFactory`, `RabbitAmqpAdmin`, `RabbitAmqpTemplate`, and `RabbitAmqpListenerContainerFactory` for the Spring RabbitMQ client.
+Make sure the `Environment` and `AmqpEnvironmentBuilder` are from the package `com.rabbitmq.client.amqp`.

 With `RabbitAmqpAdmin`, you can declare exchanges, queues, and bindings as usual: